joaofbantunes/home/content/career.md

 Was part of 3 teams while at SAPO:

 - The Service Delivery Broker team, where we developed the core middleware in which all SAPO services are registered, managing all requests to those services.
+We also developed some complimentary services, like an OpenID Connect compliant identity provider abstraction, in which applications could delegate the integration with third party providers.

 - The AdServer team, we developed services to support advertisement on the SAPO network.